valentyn90/Vue-org-chart/README.md

 ## Build Setup

 This is only needed if you want to build/change your own version.
 If you want to use it without modification, open \doc\index.html.
 See also \doc\config.js.
-For more info see the [Website](https://freeorgchart.netlify.app/)

 _The config.js, data.js and photos folder used for development are in the \static folder_